brian14708/wh-briefings/statements-releases/2021-02/2021-02-11-fact-sheet-biden-harris-administration-actions-in-response-to-the-coup-in-burma.md

 modified_time: 2021-02-11 12:48:45-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/02/11/fact-sheet-biden-harris-administration-actions-in-response-to-the-coup-in-burma/
 published_time: 2021-02-11 12:48:44-05:00
-title: "FACT SHEET: Biden- \u2060 Harris Administration Actions in Response to the\
+title: "FACT SHEET: Biden-\u2060Harris Administration Actions in Response to the Coup\
-  \ Coup in Burma"
+  \ in\_Burma"
 ---

 *Today, President Biden is taking significant steps in response to the